tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 The new project uses D3 for visualizations.
 The good news is besides all the cool features in the new version has it is less than half the size over the wire and loads over twice as fast.
 The bad news is IE8 absolutely will not work.
 I'm sorry/you're welcome.

 We hope you find this project useful.
-Patches are always welcome
+Patches are always welcome!

+YouTube tutorial coming soon...

 ## Project Layout
 The good news about the new Dashboard release is setting up a site for you locality is much easier.
 The backend has been totally redesigned to easily handle adding data and customizing the app.